tomdalling/tomdalling.com/input/posts/2023-03-25_agile-is-a-glass-cannon.md

  :tags [:bleet]
  :category :software-processes}

-A recent shower though of mine is that agile software development might be similar to the strategic concept of a [_glass cannon_](https://en.wiktionary.org/wiki/glass_cannon) in gaming --- specifically, that it's a high-risk high-reward strategy where the risk can be
+A recent shower thought of mine is that agile software development might be similar to the strategic concept of a [_glass cannon_](https://en.wiktionary.org/wiki/glass_cannon) in gaming --- specifically, that it's a high-risk high-reward strategy where the risk can be